• Skip to main content

 Ohio State University at Marion

-Program 60 is available to Ohio residents age 60 and over.
-Academic courses are offered for no credit and at no charge, if space is available.
+Academic courses are offered for no credit and at no charge, if space is available for age 60 and over.

 Marion Public Library